 Apparently, there were three reasons why only a minority of qualified veterans applied for pensions.
 First, most were youthful men who chose to focus on building independent livelihoods after the war.
 Second, some were unfamiliar with the paperwork, although lawyers were permitted to collect application fees to help.
 Third, others considered pensions as charity and were too proud to take handouts.

-Union veterans pensions grew for more than fifty years because they became a bribe to create a Republican-loyal voter constituency.
+Annual Union veterans pensions grew for more than fifty years because they became a bribe to create a Republican-loyal voter constituency.
 The strategy was particularly fruitful in Midwestern farm states where the Party’s high tariff and deflationary monetary policies were unpopular.